Palate Expansion

 GAPS BETWEEN TEETH - can result from palate widening.
 If the teeth were crowded before treatment due to insufficient space, simply straightening the teeth can close the gaps and align the teeth into a structural arch, which is incompressible and thereby helps retain the expansion.
 In people with some front teeth that are unusually narrow, the gaps can be shifted to the sides of those teeth and then closed by widening those teeth using composite resin or porcelain veneers.

-RESTORING A STABLE BITE - is important at the end of the active phase of treatment, because a stable bite acts like a daytime retainer.
-Stabilizing the bite may or may not require directly treating the lower teeth.
+Stabilizing the natural bite may or may not require directly treating the lower teeth.
 The lower dental arch is generally V shaped, and it typically advances along with any kind of TMJ treatment, thereby bringing a wider part of the lower dentition opposite the directly widening part of the upper dentition can maintain bite stability.
 However, if the teeth are steeply interdigitated, any change in their relative positions can cause uncomfortable collisions between opposing teeth.
 In such cases, flattening the steeply interdigitated teeth slightly by either reducing the steepest cusps (mountain peaks) or temporarily bonding composite resin into the deepest valleys can greatly facilitate treatment.

 If flattening is not an option, the lower teeth may need to be uprighted to recreate a steep interdigitation.
 In most cases, the lower teeth were tipped inward to interdigitate with narrow upper teeth anyway.
 The lower teeth can be uprighted during palate expansion by making the palatal expander include flanges that reach down along side the inner edges of the lower teeth, or they can be uprighted after palate expansion by wearing a small unobtrusive removeable "spring" type of appliance, a series of clear aligners, or by pulling individual pairs of teeth into proper alignment using orthodontic elastics attached to tiny buttons temporarily glued to the sides of the involved teeth.